First of all let’s start from the basics and understand what exactly is Egg Donation.

-The Egg Donor will do another STI (sexually transmitted infections) screening prior to the egg retrieval.
+The donor will do another STI (sexually transmitted infections) screening prior to the egg retrieval.

 After the follicles are mature enough to be harvested, the donor will be given a “trigger” injection of hCG (human chorionic gonadotropin) to stimulate her ovaries to release the eggs.
 Egg retrieval will occur within 36 hours after the donor has taken the hCG injection.

-The Egg Donor will be placed on a mild IV sedation for the retrieval procedure to make sure she is comfortable.
+The donor will be placed on a mild IV sedation for the retrieval procedure to make sure she is comfortable.
 The doctor will insert an ultrasound-guided needle through the vagina and cervix to remove the follicle fluid, which contains the oocytes (eggs).

 The egg retrieval procedure is relatively short and is completed within 30 minutes or less.
 Following the retrieval, the Egg Donor will be closely monitored for 1 to 2 hours before her friend or family member is allowed to take her home.